andrewcooke/ParserCombinator.jl/README.md

 * `parse_dict` places the same data in nested dicts and vectors.
 The keys are symbols, so you access a file using the syntax `dict[:field]`.

+Note that `parse_dict()` has two important keyword arguments: `lists` is a list of keys that should be stored as lists (default is `:graph, :node, :edge`); `unsafe` should be set to `true` if mutiple values for other keys should be discarded (default `false`).
+The underlying issue is that it is not clear from the file format which keys are lists, so the user must specify them; `unsafe` by default triggers an error if this information is incomplete, but can be set to `true` if a user doesn't care about those attributes.

 For example, to print node IDs and edge connections in a graph

 ```julia